 Optional:

-You can adjust margins in the Print Server app if your output is too close to the paper’s edge.
+You can adjust margins in the Print Server app if your output is too close to the paper’s edge.- Ensure cutting accuracy by assigning the correct size (6x2×2) in the Snappic app, and test prints to confirm alignment.
+Troubleshoot cutting issues using the WCM Admin Page if needed.

 Need Help?
 Contact Support